 I shouldn’t need it, and if I had a credit card I’d take that, but having some emergency money, or access to some, always stops me worrying about things.
 99% of things that could go wrong on a trip can be solved by having enough cash.

-Do you have anything else that could help me?
+Do you have anything else that could help people travelling with anxiety?
 Do you have anxiety yourself and still travel despite it?